Astounding Tales — Issue One — Full-Page Advertisement

 Visual

 Overlay: a circuit-like neural network diagram superimposed over the figure’s skull.
-Not horror-movie.
 Clinical.
 That’s what makes it worse.

 Headline